Very variable species and

 to the leopardus group is C128.

-Placed in Lineage 8 sub clade 4 which comprises the
+Lineage: Placed in Lineage 8 sub

-It also includes Brochis in sub-clade 1 which
+with deeper bodies.
+It also includes Brochis

-was synonymised with Corydoras by Britto
+in sub-clade 1 which was synonymised with Corydoras

-will resurrect Brochis (Cope, 1871) to full
+which will resurrect Brochis (Cope, 1871)

-genera again.
-Aquarium Care: As this
+to full genera again.
+Aquarium Care:

-their snouts while searching out food.
+bury their snouts while searching out food.
 Diet:

 Readily accepts a mixed and varied diet which includes